hswlab/dist-pronothek/README.md

 library, so only downloads on media platforms that support this library are possible.
 More download possibilities will be available once I have delved deeper into the subject.

-- Currently Supported Websites: YouTube, xvideos
+- Currently Supported Websites: YouTube, xvideos, xnxx

 ![preview](https://github.com/hswlab/dist-pronothek/blob/main/Screenshot.png)